Press as you sew…

 Tailors Seam Roll

 Also known as a “Tailor’s sausage”, (its ok to snigger at this point, I did), it is a cylindrical shaped cushion that is inserted into a sleeve so that it’s easier to press.
+Tailor's hams and seam rolls are pretty much the same thing and you can find them here in our shop

 This is a block of solid hard wood that is used on heavy material or layers of fabric.
 You steam press the seam and immediately slam the clapper onto it trapping the steam and flattening the material.
 This is often used in quilting as there are many layers.